liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 However, in response to Petra's thoughts, Musica clicked his tongue softly.

-"Being able to remind you of her, Miss.
-It's only when the half-elf appears in public, that everyone will remember the person they had been able to ignore and not be conscious of is actually real, that's how they'll think.
+Musica: \[Being able to remind you of her, Miss.
+It's only when the half-elf appears in public, that everyone will remember the person they had been able to ignore and not be conscious of is actually real, that's how they'll think.\]

-"…I do not really understand what you mean."
+Petra: \[…I do not really understand what you mean.\]

-"This is common sense to us.
-The Witch of Envy is a terrifying existence, and anything related to the half-elf who created it will only bring bad omens."
+Musica: \[This is common sense to us.
+The Witch of Envy is a terrifying existence, and anything related to the half-elf who created it will only bring bad omens.\]

-Emilia: \[――――\]
+Petra: \[――――\]

-"However, even if it is common sense, in other words, as long as you don't look straight at it, you can forget about it.
+Musica: \[However, even if it is common sense, in other words, as long as you don't look straight at it, you can forget about it.
 Yes, I had already gone through the trouble of forgetting it. …but, the Royal Selection candidate, Emilia, was able to remind me.
-The fact that we used to be afraid of that thing."
+The fact that we used to be afraid of that thing.\]

 In the pitch black of the Eternal Darkness, Musica's cold, gloomy tone echoed, carrying a trace of moisture.